-Campaign for Woodlawn receives $7,500 grant from the Fisher Charitable Foundation
+Campaign for Woodlawn Receives $7,500 Grant from the Fisher Charitable Foundation

 Woodlawn’s executive director, Joshua Torrance shared his enthusiasm, “This generous grant puts us one step closer to reaching our goal to establish an extraordinary, multi-use space that will be transformative for Woodlawn and our community.”

 Woodlawn is an educational, cultural, and recreational treasure for the people of Downeast Maine.
-The main house is open for tours May 1-Oct.
-31 and Dec.
-1-23.
+The main house is open for tours May 1 – October 31 and December 1-23.
 The public park is open year round, sunrise to sunset.
 19 Black House Drive (off of the Surry Road-Rt.
 172), Ellsworth, ME.
-For information, visit www.woodlawnmuseum.org.
+For more information, visit www.woodlawnmuseum.org.

 This post was contributed by a community member.
 Submit your news →